 Adult Cystic Fibrosis

 Cystic fibrosis (CF) is an inherited condition caused by a defective gene which causes the body to produce abnormally thick and sticky fluid, called mucus.
 This mucus builds up in the breathing passages of the lungs and in the pancreas, the organ that helps to break down and absorb food.
 This collection of sticky mucus results in life-threatening lung infections and serious digestion problems.
 The disease may also affect the sweat glands and a man’s reproductive system.
 Millions of Americans carry the defective CF gene, but do not have any symptoms.
 That’s because a person with CF must inherit two defective CF genes – one from each parent.
-An estimated 1 in 29 Caucasian Americans have the CF gene.
+An estimated 1 in 29 Caucasian Americans has the CF gene.
 The disease is the most common, deadly, inherited disorder affecting Caucasians in the United States.
 It’s more common among those of Northern or Central European descent.
 Most children with CF are diagnosed by age 2.
 A small number, however, are not diagnosed until age 18 or older.
 Occasionally, relatively mild symptoms may lead to frequent misdiagnosis or no diagnosis at all unless the symptoms become worse.
 The condition may be misdiagnosed as emphysema, asthma or chronic bronchitis.
 These patients usually have a milder form of the disease.
-About 30,000 Americans, and 70,000 people worldwide are living with cystic fibrosis.
+About 30,000 Americans and 70,000 people worldwide are living with cystic fibrosis.
 Only a few decades ago, children with CF seldom survived elementary school.
 Today, thanks to earlier diagnosis and improved treatments, the median survival for those with CF is 47 years of age.

 Dr. Schaefer helped to establish the Adult Cystic Fibrosis Program at the UMass-Memorial Medical Center.
 He sees patients with CF at the CF Center at UMass-Memorial University campus, as well as in MLA’s Worcester office.